Swaha294/Swaha294/README.md

 Hi, I'm Swaha (she/her).
-I am a senior at Smith College double majoring in Mathematics & Statistical and Data Sciences.
+I am a Masters student at the Yale Graduate School of Arts Sciences, pursuing an MS in Statistics and Data Science.

 -----------